bedekelly/gmus/README.md

 	* Shift+Q - Quit
 	* c - Clear playlist.
 The current song will stay playing.
 	* z - Play a random song.
 The playlist remains intact, and the random song is appended to the end of it.

+Pressing Control-C on any 'Search:' prompt will safely cancel the request and return you to the main player interface.